skinnyfoetusboy/putaindecode.fr/content/en/posts/js/introduction-a-reactjs/index.en.md

 ### React

-[React](http://facebook.github.io/react/) doesn't care what other people do.
+[React](http://facebook.github.io/react/) brings a completely different approach.
-It has one simple way of going about stuff : holy crap, managing the state of the DOM _sucks_
+It has one simple way of going about stuff : managing the DOM state is a bloody mess.

 Okay, let's just say we call `.render()` everytime anything changes.
-That might sound _real_ dumb but there's a gotcha about it.
+Sounds dumb, right?
+Actually not that much.

-React has a __virtual DOM__ (nothing to do with facebook's purchase of Oculus VR), a blazing-fast internal representation of the DOM.
-It comes with its own events system which allows React to bring the capturing phase to browsers that don't have `EventTarget` (looking at you, IE8).
+React implements a __virtual DOM__,
+a blazing-fast internal representation of the DOM.
+It comes with its own events system which allows React to bring a consistent event system to browsers that don't have `EventTarget` (looking at you, IE8).

 The `render` method returns objects corresponding to the internal representation